-- If you exercise your options and sell your shares within the same year, you’ll pay short-term capital gains taxes on the increase in value.
+If you exercise your options and sell your shares within the same year, you’ll pay short-term capital gains taxes on the increase in value.

 Either way, it’s helpful to consult with your financial and tax advisors to review the benefits and drawbacks of these opportunities.

-The challenge with selling private company stock under the current system
+The challenge with selling private company stocks

 What if I can’t afford to exercise my shares?

 You can only sell your private company shares if you exercise your stock options and purchase those shares first.
-Depending on the strike price, though, you may not have enough cash to exercise your options, especially if your company requires you to hold onto it for a certain period of time before selling.
+Depending on the strike price, though, you may not have enough cash to exercise your options, especially if your company requires you to hold onto stock for a certain period of time before selling.

-If you opt for a bank loan, for example, you may have to agree to personal recourse, which means your personal assets will be at risk if your stock goes down and you can’t repay the loan.
+If you opt for a bank loan, you may have to agree to personal recourse, which means your personal assets will be at risk if your stock goes down and you can’t repay the loan.
 With other lenders, you may have to give up a certain amount of your stock when your company has a liquidity event.

-Option lending can be a good solution if you can’t afford to exercise your shares, but it’s critical to consider 1) the size of the loan, 2) how much interest you’re comfortable paying, and 3) how much risk you’re willing to incur if your stock loses value.
+Option lending can be a good solution if you can’t afford to exercise your shares, but it’s critical to consider the size of the loan, how much interest you’re comfortable paying, and how much risk you’re willing to incur if your stock loses value.